PilzDE/pilz_robots/README.md

 A controlled stop using a hold trajectory is performed thus stopping the manipulator without the mechanical stress of a hard brake.

 ## Package: prbt_hardware_support
-This package provides support for the Pilz hardware PNOZmulti and realizes the Stop1 functionality.
+This package provides support for the Pilz hardware PNOZmulti and PSS4000.
+It realizes the Stop1 functionality and informs about the Safe Brake Control status.
 A configurable modbus connection is set up via `roslaunch prbt_hardware_support modbus_read_client.launch`.

 ## Package: prbt_gazebo
 Provides a launch file to run the prbt manipulator inside gazebo.